k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 Fabric commands are **not** case sensitive.
 For example, `Get`, `get`, and `GET` are all equivalent.

-In this document, we write commands in ALL CAPS when describing the commands in general, and in small type when quoting a command line example.
-This is done for clarity purposes only.
-You can type the commands in whatever type is convenient for your purposes, but it is a good practice to keep the manner of typing commands consistent.
+In this document, commands are written in ALL CAPS when described in general, and in lowercase when shown as command-line examples.
+This is done for clarity only.
+You can type commands in any style you prefer, but it is good practice to remain consistent.

 ## Fabric Help